Math at Tandon

 You are expected to write neatly and legibly on your exam.
 Your final answer must be clearly identified (by placing a box around it).
 Points will be deducted, if the grader has difficulty reading or finding your answer.

-If you believe that one or more problems on your exam paper were incorrectly graded or that the exam score was calculated incorrectly, then you can submit the exam paper for regrading at RH 305I (Fishbowl).
-The deadline for accepting regrading requests will be posted outside Fishbowl after each exam.
-Requests will not be accepted after the deadline.
+If you believe that one or more problems on your exam paper were incorrectly graded or that the exam score was calculated incorrectly, please contact your course instructor directly within one week of the received graded exam.

 Homework Extension Policy